 (2) Cookies are also stored on your computer when you use the website.
-Cookies are small text files that are stored on your hard drive, associated with the browser you are using, and through which certain information flows to the entity placing the cookies (to us, in this case).
+Cookies are small text files that are stored on your hard drive and are assigned to the browser you are using, and through which certain information flows to the party placing the cookies (to us, in this case).
 Cookies cannot execute programs or transmit viruses to your computer.
-Their purpose is to make an internet offering more user-friendly and efficient overall.
+Their purpose is to make an internet service more user-friendly and efficient overall.

 – transient cookies (temporary use)

 – persistent cookies (time-limited use)

 b) Transient cookies are deleted automatically when you close the browser.
 These particularly include session cookies.
 Session cookies store a so-called session ID that can be used to allocate different requests from your browser during the shared session.
 In this way, your computer can be recognised again when you return to the website.
 The session cookies are deleted when you log out or close your browser.

 c) Persistent cookies are automatically deleted after a pre-specified time, which can differ according to the cookie.
 You can delete the cookies at any time in your browser's security settings.

 d) You can configure your browser setting as you require and refuse to accept third-party cookies or, indeed, any cookies at all, for example.
 You should, however, be aware that this may prevent you from using all the functions of this website.